-Magnesium Stearate is used in over 95% of supplements to speed up manufacturing and improve profit margins.
+Magnesium Stearate is used in over 95% of commercial supplements to speed up manufacturing and improve profit margins.

 Tablets typically use a much higher content of Stearates to bind the tablet together.